whiteboxdev/tutorial-defold/window_geometry/README.md

 We then write the fullscreen mode, maximized state, window position, and window dimensions to the *settings* file and save the changes.

 ```
--- Saves window geometry data to the settings file.
+-- Saves window geometry to the settings file.
 local function save_settings()
     persist.write("settings", "fullscreen", defos.is_fullscreen())
     persist.write("settings", "maximized", defos.is_maximized())